SigmaHQ/sigmahq.github.io/docs/guide/getting-started.md

 ::: tip In-browser vs. CLI output
 The live query above is the **bare-rule** conversion (no pipeline).
-The `sigma convert` command further below uses the built-in `splunk_windows` pipeline, which maps the rule onto the Defender `source=` and `EventCode` fields — hence the different output.
+The `sigma convert` command further below adds a target-specific **pipeline** (here Splunk's built-in `splunk_windows`), which maps the rule onto the Defender `source=` and `EventCode` fields — hence the slightly different output.
+Each SIEM ships its own pipelines, so the same rule lands correctly on every platform.
 :::

 Quickly running through this rule, we can describe it as detecting when the field `EventID` matches the following cases: